luci/recipes-py/README.recipes.md

 &mdash; **def [report\_cipd](/recipe_modules/bcid_reporter/api.py#72)(self, digest, pkg, iid, server_url=None):**

-Reports cipd digest to local local provenance server.
+Reports cipd digest to local provenance server.

-This is used to report produced artifacts hash and metadata to server, it is used to generate provenance.
+This is used to report produced artifacts hash and metadata to provenance, it is used to generate provenance.

 Args:
   * digest (str) - The hash of the artifact.
   * pkg (str) - Name of the cipd package built.
   * iid (str) - Instance ID of the package.
-  * server_url (Optional[str]) - URL for the local proveance server, the
+  * server_url (Optional[str]) - URL for the local provenance server, the
     broker tool will use default if not specified.

 &mdash; **def [report\_gcs](/recipe_modules/bcid_reporter/api.py#101)(self, digest, guri, server_url=None):**

-Reports cipd digest to local local provenance server.
+Reports gcs digest to local provenance server.

-This is used to report produced artifacts hash and metadata to proveance, it is used to generate provenance.
+This is used to report produced artifacts hash and metadata to provenance, it is used to generate provenance.

 Args:
   * digest (str) - The hash of the artifact.
   * guri (str) - Name of the GCS artifact built.
 This is the unique GCS URI, e.g. gs://bucket/path/to/binary.
+  * server_url (Optional[str]) - URL for the local provenance server, the
+    broker tool will use default if not specified.

+&mdash; **def [report\_sbom](/recipe_modules/bcid_reporter/api.py#128)(self, digest, guri, sbom_subject, server_url=None):**

+Reports SBOM gcs digest to local provenance server.

+This is used to report produced artifacts hash and metadata to provenance, it is used to generate provenance.

+Args:
+  * digest (str) - The hash of the SBOM artifact.
+  * guri (str) - Name of the GCS artifact built.
+This is the unique GCS URI, e.g. gs://bucket/path/to/binary.
+  * sbom_subject (str) - The hash of the subject for the SBOM artifact.
-  * server_url (Optional[str]) - URL for the local proveance server, the
+  * server_url (Optional[str]) - URL for the local provenance server, the
     broker tool will use default if not specified.

 &mdash; **def [report\_stage](/recipe_modules/bcid_reporter/api.py#41)(self, stage, server_url=None):**